 This prompts you for the file and location of your RSLinx configuration backup file.

 Select the RSLinx configuration you would like to restore, and click “Open”

 NOTE: Some versions of this utility required RSLinx Classic to be shut down prior to performing a restore.

 After a moment you’ll receive a pop-up stating “the operation completed successfully” which confirms your RSLinx configuration has been restored.

 Well I hope this article about saving and restoring your RSLinx Classic configuration(s) has been helpful.
-If you’ve used this utility and would like to comment on it, or if you have a question about it, please use the “Leave a reply” form at the bottom of this page.
+If you’ve used this utility and would like to comment on it, or if you have a question about it, please click on the “post a comment or question” link below.